 The prices of these two pans differ by a margin of 50 – 70 dollar.
 The question is which do you prefer?
 All Clad is an American made pan while Mauviel is French.
-You get more copper out of Mauviel and in my opinion better performance.
-But all clad performance is nothing to laugh at, it performs really well.
+You get more copper out of Mauviel which in my opinion is better.

 Mauviel vs All Clad Thoughts

-Since I collect copper cookware I am a little bias.
-I personally prefer mauviel simply because you get more copper.
-With the All Clad pan, it feels like they are just trying to save money with the copper.
-It is the most expensive metal out of all of them.
+I personally prefer Mauviel because you get more copper.
+With the All Clad pan, it feels like the copper layer is just an afterthought.
 I would like to see All Clad make a pan that is just copper and stainless steel.
-But for now, searing is better on the Mauviel Pan and no one likes steamed food.
+But for now, searing is better on the Mauviel Pan while All Clad is more responsive.